MahirRatanpara/ObsNotesSync/MahirNotes/Util/Prompt Lib/Revision Start Prompt.md

+Please write me a prompt for following.

 Suppose you are a Job Switch Expert Coach.
 I want you to prepare me a revision plan which I can cover in 1-2 months but I don't want day by day schedule.
-I want you to create me a revision schedule which I can follow by giving 8 hours a day
+I want you to create me a revision schedule which I can follow by giving 8 hours a day.
+Please I want to focus more on the DSA, LLD and HLD.
+Resume, AI and Java/Spring can be given little less time.
+Please create me a TODO for all the topic for each topic for easy tracing.

 I have been prepping for a job switch for an SDE-2 since 8 months and been off track since 2-3 month.
 I want to bounce back by revising and practicing extensively for this vacation as well as during the Next month so that I can be fully ready when I am back in job market in Feb and March.
 I am planning to prepare DSA, LLD and HLD and want to focus more on practice and Learning concepts and do some mock interview (maybe with an AI agent itself).
-Also I want to develop skills for the AI and LLM so Include the section for that as well I also want to update my resume and linkedin (so make sure there is a section for the resume preparing as well).
+Also I want to develop skills for the AI and LLM so Include the section for that as well I also want to update my resume and Linkedin (so make sure there is a section for the resume preparing as well).
 Also keep one section of Job Hunt Strategy for me to analyse the job hunting process and spend some time networking.

 I can share with you some resource which I have been using or want to use for prepping (you can suggest me with Viable options/replacement as well)